 Dacians and Sarmatians: Reliefs on Trajan’s Column celebrating subjugation (early second century CE)

-Scene 32: Bearded Dacians attack a Roman fort in the first Dacian war, with an additional detail of the Dacians (with drawing of same by Bartoli 1672, 22):
+Scene 32: Bearded Dacians attack a Roman fort, with an additional detail of the Dacians (with drawing of same by Bartoli 1672, 22):

 Photo by Steven ZuckerPhoto by Steven Zucker

-Scene 145: Dacian king Decebalus kills himself with a knife to the throat at the last moment as Roman soldiers attack during the second Dacian war (with drawing of same by Bartoli 1672, 108):
+Scene 145: Dacian leader (perhaps king Decebalus) kills himself with a knife to the throat at the last moment as Roman soldiers attack (with drawing of same by Bartoli 1672, 108):

 Photo by Steven Zucker

-Scene 151 (near top): Final battle scene between Roman soldiers on the left and bearded Dacians on the right (with drawing of same by Bartoli 1672, 111);
+Scene 151 (near top): Battle scene between Roman soldiers on the left and bearded Dacians on the right (with drawing of same by Bartoli 1672, 111);

 Photo by Steven Zucker